Claudia915/claudia915.github.io/README.md

 ## First Time Attending a Workshop in Philadelphia!

+Another large part of the hands-on component of this course was also branching outside of the Penn community and looking into the Philadelphia community for opportunities to engage with Digital Humanities as well.

 Here is a link to my [state where I reflect on my experience at a Philadelphia workshop](reflectionphiladelphia.md)

 ## Onto What's Next!